-It is a great honour to present to you the multi-year Draft Budget for Mkhambathini Municipality in respect of the 2025/2026, 2026/2027 AND 2027/2028 financial years.
+It is a great honour to present to you the multi-year Final Budget for Mkhambathini Municipality in respect of the 2025/2026, 2026/2027 AND 2027/2028 financial years.

-Speaker and members of Council, this multi-year budget is tabled in terms of the Municipal Finance Management Act (MFMA), No 56 of 2003 and in terms of the Municipal Budget & Reporting Regulations.
-The MFMA requires that the budget be tabled ninety (90) days before the start of the financial year and we are fully complying with this requirement.
-It is the intention to have this budget finally approved on 30 May 2025 which will be in compliance of the requirements of the MFMA.
+Speaker and members of Council, this multi-year budget is approved in terms of the Municipal Finance Management Act (MFMA), No 56 of 2003 and in terms of the Municipal Budget & Reporting Regulations.
+The MFMA requires that the budget be approved 30 days before the start of the financial year and we are fully complying with this requirement.